akhil0203/prediction-and-optimisation/README.md

 ## Project Overview
 This project aims to predict daily product demand using historical sales data and optimize production scheduling based on these predictions using machine learning and optimization techniques.
+## Introduction
+The project consists of two main parts:

+1. Prediction Problem: Forecast daily demand for a product using historical sales data.
+2. Optimization Problem: Optimize the production schedule to minimize total production cost while meeting the predicted demand and adhering to operational constraints.
 ## Steps
 1. **Data Preparation**
     - Load historical sales data.